MicrosoftDocs/sdk-api/sdk-api-src/content/mfapi/nf-mfapi-mfcombinesamples.md

 ### -param pSample

-A pointer to an [IMFSample](../mfobjects/nn-mfobjects-imfsample.md) to which the the sample provided in the *pSampleToAdd* parameter is appended.
+A pointer to an [IMFSample](../mfobjects/nn-mfobjects-imfsample.md) to which the sample provided in the *pSampleToAdd* parameter is appended.

 ### -param pSampleToAdd